KEEPING IT ENFORCEABLE – THE ESSENTIAL TERMS OF A PURCHASE CONTRACT

 - Obtain the trust declaration to confirm the identity of the beneficial owner and the terms of the bare trust relationship.
 The beneficial owner should be identified as the vendor under the contract.

-- If the purchaser wants to acquire the shares of the bare trustee so as to avoid triggering property transfer tax, include the essential terms of the share purchase in the purchase contract.
+- If the purchaser wants to acquire the shares of the bare trustee, include the essential terms of the share purchase in the purchase contract.

 - Avoid using “or nominee” language when describing the purchaser as it can create uncertainty as to the purchaser’s identity.
 Instead, include a provision in the purchase contract that specifies to whom the purchase contract may be assigned and whether the purchaser will be released from its obligations upon the assignment.